Anita (2021 film): Production

-Development
+Development and writing

-Hong Kong film producer Bill Kong had pushed for the making of a biographical film of his friend, whom he had struck a friendship with during the 1980s.
-He attributes his devotion as the film's producer and biggest investor to be a returned favor for when Mui helped his then-fledgling film company, Edko, promote The Adventures of Milo and Otis in Hong Kong.
-Years later, Mui had asked Kong to help her get an impactful, memorable movie role in return, and he had her lined up to star in House of Flying Daggers before her death.
-Regretful that the singer died before the film's production, Kong thought about producing a biopic about Mui's life for over a decade.
+Producer Bill Kong had first become friends with Anita Mui during the 1980s, after Mui helped his then-fledgling film company, Edko, successfully promote The Adventures of Milo and Otis (1986) in Hong Kong.
+Years later, Mui asked Kong to help her get an impactful, memorable movie role in return.
+Grateful for her earlier generosity, Kong had her lined up to star in Zhang Yimou's House of Flying Daggers (2004), but Mui died in December 2003 before the film began production.
+Regretful that he couldn't repay the favour for Mui in time, Kong thought about producing a biopic about the singer's life for over a decade.
 However, he had difficulties finding an appropriate script for the project, and could not find a suitable actress to play Mui.